Inc21/blarney_cc_pp1/README.md

 # Blarney Cycling Club

 Blarney cycling club is a website for real life cycling club based in Blarney, Co.
 Cork.
-Blarney CC mainly gaters for all diferent types of road racing with main emphasis on road cycling.
+Blarney CC mainly gaters for all diferent types of cycling with main emphasis on road cycling.
 Club was founded in 1886 and has been quite active in the community ever since.
 Club organizes one sportif/charity cycle and three or more road racing events every year.
-This website will be very useful contact point for people not on social media, advertisment and information point for the events or new cyclists hoping to contact the club.
+This website will be very useful contact point for people not on social media.
+Also great advertisment and information point for the events coming up or new cyclists hoping to contact the club.

 Link to the live website can be found [here.](https://inc21.github.io/blarney_cc_pp1/)